apache/pinot-site/README.md

 Please don't submit PR against this branch.

-All development should go under the [`dev`](https://github.com/apache/incubator-pinot-site/tree/dev) branch.
+All development should go under the [`new-dev-site`](https://github.com/apache/pinot-site/tree/new-dev-site) branch.

-This [`asf-site`](https://github.com/apache/incubator-pinot-site/tree/asf-site) branch will be automatically updated once a new commit pushed to the [`dev`](https://github.com/apache/incubator-pinot-site/tree/dev) branch.
+The static website is hosted from the [`new-static-prod`](https://github.com/apache/pinot-site/tree/new-static-prod) branch, which will be automatically updated once a new commit pushed to the [`new-dev-site`](https://github.com/apache/pinot-site/tree/new-dev-site) branch.

 Maintainer